Healthy Pantry Essentials – Part 2

 By Elly McGuinness

-First I want to check that you’ve read pantry essentials part 1?
+If you want to create a grocery list focused on great health, you’ve come to the right place.
+First, I want to check that you’ve read pantry essentials part 1?
 Have you started taking action on it?
-If so, with a little bit of forethought and planning you will now be in the habit of purchasing and using healthier versions of everyday items.
+If so, with a little bit of forethought and planning, you will now be in the habit of purchasing and using healthier versions of everyday items.

-As a reminder, the items we covered last time were coconut oil, olive oil, chick peas, chopped tomatoes, coconut cream, buckwheat, quinoa, natural sea salt, peppercorns and tamari.
+As a reminder, the items we covered last time were coconut oil, olive oil, chick peas, chopped tomatoes, coconut cream, buckwheat, quinoa, natural sea salt, peppercorns, and tamari.

 Here are a few more you can consider adding to your grocery items list: